-Торіс Summary Where to find more information 2.2 MANDATOR Y CONVERSION (CONT) 2.2.6 What is the Issue Date VWAP?
-The Issue Date VWAP is the VWAP during the period of 20 Business Days on which trading in Ordinary Shares took place immediately preceding (but not including) the first date on which Notes were issued, subject to certain adjustments (described in Section 2.2.7 below).
-Clause 17.2 of the Note Terms 2.2.7 What adjustments to the Issue Date VWAP are made to account for changes to ANZ's capital and what is their effect?
-The Issue Date VWAP may be adjusted to reflect a consolidation, division or reclassification of Ordinary Shares and pro rata bonus issues as set out in the Note Terms (but not other transactions, including rights issues, which may affect the capital of ANZ).
-Since the First Mandatory Conversion Condition and Second Mandatory Conversion Condition are expressed in terms of percentages of the Issue Date VWAP, an adjustment alters the VWAP of Ordinary Shares at which those conditions would be satisfied.
+Торіс Summary Where to find more information 2.2 MANDATOR CONVERSION (CONT) 2.2.6 How many ANZ Holdings Ordinary Shares will Holders receive on Mandatory Conversion?
+If Notes are Converted on the Mandatory Conversion Date, Holders will receive a number of ANZ Holdings Ordinary Shares per Note that is equivalent to the number calculated using the following formula: Face Value 99% x WAP The VWAP for this purpose is the VWAP during the 20 Business Days on which trading in ANZ Holdings Ordinary Shares took place before the Mandatory Conversion Date.
+In the above calculation there is a small Conversion discount since selling costs are likely to apply to the sale of ANZ Holdings Ordinary Shares on ASX.
+For example, assuming the VWAP is \$26.00, the number of ANZ Holdings Ordinary Shares a Holder would receive following Conversion on a Mandatory Conversion Date would be calculated as follows: Face Value 5100.00 Divided by VWAP x 0.99 2.25.74 Ordinary Shares per Note Assuming the price of those ANZ Holdings Ordinary Shares on the Mandatory Conversion Date is also \$26.00, the aggregate value of those ANZ Holdings Ordinary Shares on the Mandatory Conversion Date is also \$26.00, the aggregate value of those ANZ Holdings Ordinary Shares on the Mandatory Conversion Date is also \$26.00, the aggregate value of those ANZ Holdings Ordinary Shares on the Mandatory Conversion Date is also \$26.00, the aggregate value of those ANZ Holdings Ordinary Shares on the Mandatory Conversion Date is also \$26.00, the aggregate value of those ANZ Holdings Ordinary Shares on the Mandatory Conversion Date is also \$26.00, the aggregate value of those ANZ Holdings Ordinary Shares Holders might receive on Conversion on the Mandatory Conversion Date may be higher or lower than in this example.
+Clauses 6 and 17.2 of the Note Terms 2.2.7 What is the Issue Date VWAP?
+The Issue Date VWAP is the VWAP during the period of 20 Business Days on which trading in ANZ Holdings Ordinary Shares took place immediately preceding (but not including) the first date on which Notes were issued, subject to certain adjustments (described in Section 2.2.8 below).
+Clause 17.2 of the Note Terms 2.2.8 What adjustments to the Issue Date VWAP are made to account for changes to ANZ Holdings' capital and what is their effect?
+The Issue Date VWAP may be adjusted to reflect a consolidation, division or reclassification of ANZ Holdings Ordinary Shares and pro rata bonus issues as set out in the Note Terms (but not other transactions, including rights issues, which may affect the capital of ANZ Holdings).
+Since the First Mandatory Conversion Condition and Second Mandatory Conversion Condition are expressed in terms of percentages of the Issue Date VWAP, an adjustment alters the VWAP of ANZ Holdings Ordinary Shares at which those conditions would be satisfied.
 However, no adjustment shall be made to the Issue Date VWAP where such adjustment (rounded if applicable) would be less than one per cent of the Issue Date VWAP then in effect.
 Clauses 6.2 to 6.8 of the Note Terms